Tom-Bom-badil/home-assistant_helios-vallox/readme.md

     custom_components.helios_vallox_ventilation: debug
 ```

-This is the point where you have 'finished finished' - you can now restart HA and enjoy the integration!
+This is the point where you are 'finished finished' - you can now restart HA once and enjoy the integration!

 ## Manual installation